alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 ## Using Explore

 Unlike the standard Reports section, Explore gives you much more control over how the data is selected and displayed.

-You can:
+In Explore, you can:

-- choose exactly which metrics to include
+- choose your exact combination of metrics
 - focus on a specific page or group of pages
 - apply more detailed filters
 - choose how the data is visualised, such as in tables or charts